-Fourteen-year-old environmentalist and youth leader Aryan Gautam founded Save The Planet - Open Doors, a federally incorporated environmental non-profit organization in Mississauga, Ontario.
-In 2020, the organization launched the Housing Energy Efficiency Rating (H.E.E.R.) initiative, which aims to add a metric of home ecoefficiency to real estate listings in Ontario.
+O. Save the Planet - Open Doors: housing energy efficiency ratings aims to add a metric of home eco-efficiency to real estate listings in Ontario.
 Through the rating, the organization hopes to incentivize and reward the implementation of natural solutions in homes and the reduction of a home's carbon footprint, while also educating homeowners about the cost-saving benefits of doing so.